kjpou1/wasm-dom/samples/DOMElement/README.md

 # Tinkering with HTML DOM Elements

 Example of tinkering with HTML DOM Elements.
 Uses HTML 5 imports via the `HTMLLinkElement` Import method to dynamically modify the DOM content.

+This may not work with [FireFox](https://developer.mozilla.org/en-US/docs/Web/Web_Components/HTML_Imports).

 ## Features